AGMach7/scala/README.md

 **Basics of Scala programming language**

-Scala is a powerful and versatile programming language that combines object-oriented and functional programming paradigms.
-It runs on the Java Virtual Machine (JVM), making it interoperable with Java, and it's designed to be concise and expressive.
-Scala is particularly known for its scalability, making it suitable for anything from small scripts to large-scale, distributed systems.
+Welcome to the world of Scala, a versatile and powerful programming language that seamlessly blends object-oriented and functional programming paradigms.
+Whether you're a seasoned developer or just starting your programming journey, Scala has something unique to offer.

 **Table of Contents:**